symflower/eval-dev-quality/README.md

 </details>

-The execution by default also creates an report file `REPORT.md` that contains additional evaluation results and links to individual result files.
+The execution by default also creates a report file `REPORT.md` that contains additional evaluation results and links to individual result files.

 # Docker